stew675/Triple-Shift-Rotate/README.md

 in the correct location, and a `sizeof(A) - sizeof(B)` portion of A into the correct location immediately after the end of B, all within the same loop operation.

-This means that per loop, the algorithm collapses the operation space by the size of the larger of the two blocks.
+This means that per loop, the algorithm is collapsing the operational space by the size of the larger of the two blocks.
 The next loop is then left to process a B-sized portion that is still swapped around.
-Depending on the exact relative starting sizes, the algorithm may take a number of paths on the next cycle to place the pieces into their correct position.

 [![Overlapping Rotation](https://img.youtube.com/vi/svkgX6XqhFc/0.jpg)](https://youtu.be/svkgX6XqhFc?si=_wNxaKBUncX4OiLV)